-My research concerns the development of methodology utilised in computational implementations of density functional theory (DFT).
-However, this methodology is not strictly limited to DFT, and my interests lie in all levels of electronic structure theory and their computational implementation.
-My current research, and the focus of my most recent thesis, concerns improving the efficiency and robustness in which self-consistency can be achieved in Kohn-Sham (KS) DFT.
+My research concerns the development of methodology utilised in computational implementations of Kohn-Sham theory.
+However, this methodology is not strictly limited to Kohn-Sham theory, and my interests lie in all levels of electronic structure theory and their computational implementation.
+My current research, and the focus of my most recent thesis, involves improving the efficiency and robustness in which self-consistency can be achieved in Kohn-Sham DFT.

 Kohn-Sham theory is a constrained optimisation problem: find the infimum of the Kohn-Sham energy (objective) functional over a set of allowed one-particle densities (the feasible set).
 This problem can be solved with direct minimisation methods; that is, minimise the objective functional explicitly with respect to allowed variations in the density (matrix).
 Alternatively, one can formulate the associated Lagrangian problem, and solve the resulting Euler-Lagrange equations.
 This route leads to a non-linear eigenvalue problem (the Kohn-Sham equations), which can be solved with numerical fixed-point algortihms.

 The concept of `optimal' is ill-defined for self-consistency algorithms, as there are competing measures of utility: robustness and efficiency.
 Moreover, assessing the utility of an algorithm requires a set ofe inputs that is representative of all sources of numerical difficultly.
 To remedy these issues, my current work is focused on the construction of a work-flow that defines optimal, and provides a systematic route of assessing the utility of self-consistency algorithms.